chibiboba/JS-202/Textbook lessons/Lesson 1.md

 CSS also has linters, though good ones are a bit difficult to find.
 Unfortunately, we are no longer able to find one we like.
 If you find one you like, suggest it via the Feedback button!

+## ESLINT (my notes)

+Download node.js and npm on WSL

+Download eslint

+Download plugin extension for html

+Create a `.eslintrc` file and put code in it.

 # Getting Started

 In this assignment, you'll read the first part of a tutorial that introduces you to the vocabulary and fundamental concepts you need when working with HTML and CSS.
 The tutorial shows you how to build simple HTML pages and style them with CSS.